zooniverse/front-end-monorepo/packages/lib-panoptes-js/src/docs/index.md

 - [PUT](#put)
 - [DELETE](#delete)

-This library, however, provides a set of helper functions per Panoptes resource, so it is unlikely you will need to use these base helpers directly unless you need to make a request that isn't already defined by the already existing helper functions.
+This library also provides a set of helper functions per Panoptes resource, so it is unlikely you will need to use these base helpers directly unless you need to make a request that isn't already defined by the already existing helper functions.
 See the [resource helpers](#resource-helpers) section for more information.

 ### GET